 As the Victorian gold rush dwindled, many crossed Bass Strait seeking riches in Van Diemen’s Land.
 A vibrant Chinese community arose in the 1800s, and the ‘Tin Dragon‘ legacy lives on today in the tiny towns of Weldborough, Branxholm and Derby.

-Flying through the treetops with the wind in your hair and a grin from ear to ear – that’s the feeling you get on one of the many zipline tours offered by Hollybank Tree Tops Adventure – just 20 minutes outside Launceston.
+Flying through the treetops with the wind in your hair and a grin from ear to ear – that’s the feeling you get on one of the many zipline tours offered by Hollybank Wilderness Adventure – just 20 minutes outside Launceston.

 Is it possible to have too much purple in your life?

 Its sweet and soothing bouquet drifting on the summer breeze, one visit to Bridestowe Lavender Estate is all it takes to realise the answer is, “Definitely not!”.

 Only a 45 minute drive from Launceston, 1 hr from Low Head, or 20 minutes from Bridport, Bridestowe is one of Tasmania’s most vibrant and Instagrammable attractions.
 Farm tours are always popular, and your very own ‘Bobbie Bear’ is the perfect souvenir from your Tasmanian road trip.